Do you use herbs to calm anxiety? Here’s why and how you should.

 Several other studies have confirmed holy basil to be as effective as common antidepressant medicines as diazepam.
 Many users testify for its effectiveness as an adaptogenic i.e. it helps them adjust better to the environment by making them feel less anxious.

 Different strains of cannabis bring about different effects.
 So, contrary to common belief, cannabis use is not limited to an energy enhancer.
 It is primarily the CBD-THC ratio in the particular strain that accounts for its soothing or energizing effects.
+Therefore, Cannabis and forms of CBD are other examples of herbs to calm anxiety.

 Hybrids that have higher CBD interact with the human endocannabinoid system to bring a calming effect.
 The scientific reason behind the relaxing property of cannabis is that its chemical structure is surprisingly the same as anandamide, the bliss molecule.